PCOS and mood swings: How does PCOS affect your mood?

 With lifestyle changes

-One way to support a loved one who is battling PCOS is to change your diet and lifestyle alongside them.
+One way to support a loved one who is battling PCOS is to enrich your diet with whole grains, lean protein and fresh vegetables and be mindful of your lifestyle alongside them.
 Providing this support can help provide motivation and discipline which can both wane when people feel they are battling alone.

 Learn about the condition

-Trying your best to understand about the condition will help you to be more empathetic.
-This understanding will leave you in the best position to be mindful of the way they might be feeling.
-There is good information on the NHS website, and we have written a lot about PCOS on Fertility Family.
-Additionally, you could ask to attend appointments with them if they wouldn’t mind.
+Trying your best to understand about the condition from reliable resources will help you to be more empathetic.
+This understanding will leave you in the best position and with effective tools to be mindful of the way PCOS can be tackled.
+There is good information on the NHS website, on Verity, and we have written a lot about PCOS on our website.

 Listen and be patient

 s mentioned earlier, PCOS and mental health issues can go hand in hand.
 Be supportive and understanding if she is struggling with her self-esteem or mood.
-If necessary, support her decision to go and see a counsellor.
+If necessary, support her decision to go and see a counsellor and a PCOS Specialist.

 Get news, updates and offers